nunofachada/simoututils/README.md

 sgfun = @stats_get_pphpc;
 ```

-As shown in the above instruction, the [stats_get_pphpc] is the package default.
+As shown in the above instruction, [stats_get_pphpc] is the package default.
 This function returns six statistical summaries, namely the maximum (**max**),
 iteration where maximum occurs (**argmax**), minimum (**min**), iteration where
 minimum occurs (**argmin**), mean (**mean**), and standard deviation (**std**).
 The **mean** and **std** summaries are obtained during the (user-specified)
-steady-state phase of the output.
+steady-state stage of the output.
 These summaries were selected for the PPHPC
 model [\[1\]][ref1], but are appropriate for any model with tendentiously stable
 time-series outputs.